KatTheGit/sylvan-row/assets/README.md

 - Countered by punishing bad positioning and forcing out **Secondary**.

 Note
-- Might rework to be an assassin.
+- Might rework to be an assassin

 ## 4.2.
 Assassin/Brawler